 The Current Waste Pond, a diked, unlined impoundment of approximately 525 acres located northeast of the US Magnesium plant site, constructed in 1985, and currently receiving wastewater discharges from a piping system effective on February 20, 2019 with ditch capping to be completed in July 2020 (Figure 3);

-The Old Waste Pond, a diked, unlined area of apprxomately 800 acres that was constructed in the 1970s and abandoned in 1984 when it was inundated by high water levels in the Great Salt Lake (Figure 3).
+The Old Waste Pond, a diked, unlined area of approximately 800 acres that was constructed in the 1970s and abandoned in 1984 when it was inundated by high water levels in the Great Salt Lake (Figure 3).
 Maintenance of the north and east embankments was completed on November 26, 2019 to preserve the function of the Old Waste Pond;

-The earthen berm separating the Currrent Waste Pond and the Old Waste Pond, that currently maintains wastewater elevation difference between the impoundments;
+The earthen berm separating the Current Waste Pond and the Old Waste Pond, that currently maintains wastewater elevation difference between the impoundments;

 A pipe installed by US Magnesium in November, 2017 to convey wastewater from the Current Waste Pond to the Old Waste Pond in order to maintain lower water levels and minimize hydraulic head on the pond dikes and decrease the possibility for wastewater to escape the ponds by underground or surface flow (Figure 4).